Clamentos/FabRISC/src/spec/Section3.typ

             [Underflow], [This situation arises when the value of the result is too small to fit in the desired data type.
 The result of the operation must be set to negative infinity in this case by convention.]
         )),

-        [`NaN` values are represented as the IEEE-754 standard dictates without any other modification to their behavior.
-Performing any arithmetic operation with a signalling `NaN` must be considered an illegal operation and the number must be subsequently transformed into a quiet `NaN`.],
+        [`NaN` values are represented as the IEEE-754 standard dictates.
+Performing any arithmetic operation with a signalling `NaN` must be considered an illegal operation and the number must be subsequently transformed into a quiet `NaN` before trapping.],

         [Quiet `NaN` values simply propagate through the various operations as dictated by the IEEE-754 standard.
 In both signalling and quiet cases, the least significant three bits of the mantissa is the payload and encodes the reason.
 The `NaN` payloads must be ORed when they interact regardless of the operation performed since the result will always result in an `NaN`.
 The following is the list of payload bits:],